Hikers Walking Through Rain with Mountains

 Flights contribute to the cost of hiking the Milford Track

-You can sometimes find $99 one-way domestic flights to Queenstown with Air New Zealand or on Grab a Seat.
+You can sometimes find $99 one-way domestic flights from Auckland to Queenstown with Air New Zealand or on Grab a Seat.
 Keep in mind that $99 doesn’t include a checked bag, seat selection, yada yada, so it’ll be more than that.
+Flights from Christchurch can be as low as $69.

-Our return trip cost $276 pp, but we had enough AirPoints to cover both of us, so this part of the journey was actually free!
+Our return trip from Auckland cost $275 per person, but Chesney and I had enough Airpoints to cover both of us.
+So this part of the journey was actually free!

 Queenstown Airport from the Tarmac